unicef/publicgoods-toolkit/community.md

 open source project.
 Wide Open projects take all comers and try to gather as much dev momentum as they can.
 They skew toward shared governance models and cultivate a welcoming, inclusive air.
-This approach is popular for a reason--- it's a pretty good default starting point for a lot of projects, especially government-led open source.
+This approach is popular for a reason -- it's a pretty good default starting point for a lot of projects, especially government-led open source.